Steering Group for Canada’s Black Justice Strategy

 The Steering Group has developed the Framework, a document to guide consultations and engagements on Canada’s Black Justice Strategy across Canada.

-Using the Framework, 12 Black-led community-based organizations from across Canada will lead targeted consultation and engagement activities to validate existing information and recommendations included in the Framework, identify missing or outdated information and recommendations, and highlight gaps in policies, legislation, data, services, initiatives, programs and community supports.
-The Framework has also guided the development of an online survey led by Justice Canada, which complements community consultations and engagements and ensures that people who are unable to participate in community engagements are able to contribute.
+Using the Framework, 12 Black-led community-based organizations from across Canada led targeted consultation and engagement activities to validate existing information and recommendations included in the Framework, identify missing or outdated information and recommendations, and highlight gaps in policies, legislation, data, services, initiatives, programs and community supports.
+The Framework also guided the development of an online survey led by Justice Canada, which complemented community consultations and engagements and ensured that people who were unable to participate in community engagements were able to contribute.

-The results of these consultations and engagements will inform the external Steering Group’s recommendations on the Strategy, which will be provided to Justice Canada in a Final Strategy Report at the end of 2023.
-The strategic advice provided by the Steering Group through the Final Strategy Report will provide concrete recommendations for concrete actions to address both the anti-Black racism and systemic discrimination that exists in Canada’s criminal justice system, as well as actions to reform and modernize the criminal justice system.
+The results of these consultations and engagements will inform the Steering Group’s recommendations on the Strategy, which will be provided to Justice Canada in a Final Strategy Report in February 2024.
+The strategic advice provided by the Steering Group through the Final Strategy Report will provide recommendations for concrete actions to address both the anti-Black racism and systemic discrimination that exists in Canada’s criminal justice system, as well as actions to reform and modernize the criminal justice system.
 The Steering Group’s work will also help ensure that the Strategy is based on an approach that responds to the diverse histories, backgrounds, experiences and regional realities of Black people in Canada.